Add Citus repository for package manager curl https://install.citusdata.com/community/rpm.sh | sudo bash

 Your DNS settings may differ.
 Also these settings are too permissive for some environments.
 The PostgreSQL manual explains how to make them more restrictive.

 # start the db server sudo service postgresql-9.5 restart # and make it start automatically when computer does sudo chkconfig postgresql-9.5 on

 You must add the Citus extension to every database you would like to use in a cluster.
 The following example adds the extension to the default database which is named postgres.

 sudo -i -u postgres psql -c "CREATE EXTENSION citus;"

-The steps listed below must be executed only on the coordinator node after the previously mentioned steps have been executed.
+The steps listed below must be executed only on the master node after the previously mentioned steps have been executed.

 1. Add worker node information

-We need to inform the coordinator about its workers.
-To add this information, we call a UDF which adds the node information to the pg_dist_node catalog table, which the coordinator uses to get the list of worker nodes.
+We need to inform the master about its workers.
+To add this information, we append the worker database names and server ports to the pg_worker_list.conf file in the data directory.
 For our example, we assume that there are two workers (named worker-101, worker-102).
-Add the workers’ DNS names (or IP addresses) and server ports to the table.
+Add the workers’ DNS names and server ports to the list.

-To verify that the installation has succeeded, we check that the coordinator node has picked up the desired worker configuration.
-This command when run in the psql shell should output the worker nodes we added to the pg_dist_node table above.
+To verify that the installation has succeeded, we check that the master node has picked up the desired worker configuration.
+This command when run in the psql shell should output the worker nodes mentioned in the pg_worker_list.conf file.

 sudo -i -u postgres psql -c "SELECT * FROM master_get_active_worker_nodes();"